 When they find their food, they usually drag it to their den or a corner that is safe for them.

 In this article we will cover:

 Signs of Woodrats

-The small pests at home can be the fury rats/woodrat that roams around your home and thinks it is the best place after the garden where they have their holes to stay.
+Your home is the best place after the garden where fury rats/woodrats have their holes to stay.

-They mostly live in corners of wooden furniture and in holes in the garden and they bite into woods and corners of doors to create a place for them to enter your home.
+They mostly live in corners of wooden furniture and holes in the garden, and they bite into woods and corners of doors to create a place for them to enter your home.

 You know there is a sign of concern if you see the rat droppings all around, if your upholstery and paper are bitten in pieces and if your corners are converted to woodrat nests.

 You can also find that the woodrats are invading your home if you are aware of scratching sounds from the dark corners of your home.

 You can tell a packrat or a woodrat by their rat-like appearance, with long tails, large ears, and large, black eyes.